HOW I LOST FIVE POUNDS IN TEN DAYS IN CABO SAN LUCAS

 You can have all of the low-sugar fruit you want, which is mainly berries and melons.
 No oranges, apples, bananas, peaches, etc. – they are too high in sugar/carbohydrates.

 As long as something has zero or very few grams of carbohydrates, you can eat it, and you can have as much as you want.

 Eating fat is encouraged, in order to keep you satisfied until the next meal.
-Pork, beef, eggs, cheese, full-fat dairy, cream, sour cream, butter, mayonnaise, and oil are all allowed.
-Stay away from canola and other inflammatory oils such as soybean, corn, and sunflower.
-Use mayonnaise made with avocado or olive oil.
+Eggs, cheese, full-fat dairy, cream, sour cream, mayonnaise, and oil are all allowed.
+Stay away from canola and other inflammatory oils such as soybean, corn, and sunflower, and use mayonnaise made with avocado or olive oil.
 It’s a little more expensive, but worth it.